bradhaas/TheCompendium-v2/Rules + Mechanics/Crafting.md

 |5|A dwarf clan accuses you of stealing its secret lore to fuel your work.*|
 |6|A competitor spreads rumors that your work is shoddy and prone to failure.*|

-*Might involve a rival
+#### [Potion Of Healing Creation](https://www.dndbeyond.com/sources/xgte/downtime-revisited#PotionOfHealingCreation)
 Brewing Potions of Healing.
 Potions of healing fall into a special category for item crafting, separate from other magic items.
 A character who has proficiency with the herbalism kit can create these potions.
-The times and costs for doing so are summarized on the Potion of Healing Creation table.
+The times and costs for doing so are summarized on the Potion of Healing Creation table below.

-#### [Potion Of Healing Creation](https://www.dndbeyond.com/sources/xgte/downtime-revisited#PotionOfHealingCreation)

 |Type|Time|Cost|
 |---|---|---|